sriniip/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra_31110.md

     "description": "Upgrade Apache Cassandra from version 2.2.12 to version 3.11.10."
 }

 This page describes the process of upgrading your Cassandra environment from version 2.2.8/2.2.12 to version 3.11.10 with no downtime.
-The process involves upgrading each node and data center individually first to version 2.2.19 and then finally to the target version 3.11.10.
+The process involves upgrading each node and data center individually first to version 2.2.19 and then finally to the target version of 3.11.10.

 ## Best practice